 9DA1DE19-93B1-4D6A-8EDE-7898BF978BEA.jpeg

-When all the honey supers were coming and going in the honey house we’d scrape the frames to gather the annual propolis supply to be tinctured and used in other ways, as well, as a hive medicine.
+When all the honey supers were coming and going in the honey house during extracting, it’s a great time to scrape the frames to gather the annual propolis supply which got tinctured and used in other ways as a hive medicine.

-Many kinds of tinctures and vinegars being infused and stored before their eventual straining, for use in syrups, elixir or blends of some kind or for squirting right into our mouths.
+Many kinds of tinctures and vinegars being infused and stored before their eventual straining, for use in syrups, elixirs and blends.

-The moment of the year in the fall when the fire colors matched the ridgeline of Long Meadow Mt. to the east of Bee Haven lit up in its seasonal colors.
+There’s a particular moment of the year in the fall when the fire colors matched the ridge line of Long Meadow Mt. to the east of Bee Haven when it’s lit up in its brightest seasonal colors.

 3F00D9F3-CDD0-4371-BBCE-AA78C3E480DB.jpeg